Custom nodes

 Why configure custom nodes?

-Get schema awareness data
+Get editor context data

 import { Editor } from '@tiptap/core'